byzer-org/byzer-lang/docs/en/mlsql-build-in-algorithms.md

 ### FeatureExtract

-Extracting  information eg. phone number, QQ number from text.
+Extracts information eg. phone number, QQ number from text.

 Suppose that you have a file `/Users/dxy_why/featureExtractTestData.csv` contains: